 - YO the hook and pull back through all three loops on the hook.

-I crocheted my washcloth with a starting chain of 26 and crocheted 27 rows to make about a six-inch by six-inch square.
-You can change the size of your washcloth by using a starting chain in any odd number and crocheting any number of rows.
+I crocheted my washcloth with a starting chain of 26, and crocheted 27 rows to make about a six-inch by six-inch square.
+You can change the size of your washcloth by using a starting chain in any even number and crocheting any number of rows.

 Scroll on down to learn more about the yarn you’ll want to use.

-The Yarn For a Washcloth
+The Best Yarn For This Washcloth

-For me, the best type of yarn to use when crocheting a dishcloth is cotton yarn.
+For me, the best type of yarn to use when crocheting an easy crochet dishcloth is cotton yarn.
 Cotton is durable, cleans easily and will last for many years.

-If you’d prefer a different color Premier Home yarn has many colors to choose from which means you can make a washcloth that is unique to you in one or many colors of your choice.
+If you’d prefer a different color, Premier Home yarn has many colors to choose from, which means you can make a washcloth that is unique to you in one or many colors of your choice.
 Or you can create a fun color palette for the person you are making them for.

-Now that you know what stitches you’ll need to know, all about the yarn and the basics on what we’ll be crocheting you can get started on this textured crochet washcloth pattern!
+Now that you know what stitches you’ll need to know, all about the yarn and the basics of what we’ll be crocheting, you can get started on this textured crochet washcloth pattern!

 Easy Beginner Crochet Washcloth Pattern